script3/yieldblox-docs/user-docs/governance.md

 Users have three days to vote on proposals.
 They vote 'YES' or 'NO' on proposed protocol updates or changes using a voting smart contract.
 The number of votes each user has is equal to the amount of veYBX they hold.

-If the vote passes (60% of votes are YES at the end of the voting period), the proposal status data entry is changed to “approved”.
+If the vote passes (60% of votes are YES at the end of the voting period), the proposal status data entry is changed to _approved_.
 If it does not pass, the proposal account is deleted.
 A proposal vote must reach a quorum of at least 5% of outstanding governance tokens to pass.

 ## Who can vote?